 The Trust's only ordinary recurring expense is expected to be the Sponsor's Fee.
-The Sponsor's Fee will accrue daily in U.S. dollars at an annual rate of 3.0% of the ETC Holdings Fee Basis Amount as of 4:00 p.m., New York time, on each day; provided that for a day that is not a business day, the calculation will be based on the ETC Holdings Fee Basis Amount from the most recent business day, reduced by the accrued and unpaid Sponsor's Fee for such most recent business day and for each day after such most recent business day and prior to the relevant calculation date.
-This dollar amount for each daily accrual will then be converted into ETC by reference to the same ETC Index Price used to determine such accrual.
-The Sponsor's Fee is payable in ETC to the Sponsor monthly in arrears.
+The Sponsor's Fee will accrue daily in U.S. dollars at an annual rate of 2.5% of the ETH Holdings Fee Basis Amount as of 4:00 p.m., New York time, on each day; provided that for a day that is not a business day, the calculation will be based on the ETH Holdings Fee Basis Amount from the most recent business day, reduced by the accrued and unpaid Sponsor's Fee for such most recent business day and for each day after such most recent business day and prior to the relevant calculation date.
+This dollar amount for each daily accrual will then be converted into ETH by reference to the same ETH Index Price used to determine such accrual.
+The Sponsor's Fee is payable in ETH to the Sponsor monthly in arrears.

-To cause the Trust to pay the Sponsor's Fee, the Sponsor will, by instructing the Custodian, withdraw from the ETC Account the number of ETC equal to the accrued but unpaid Sponsor's Fee and transfer such ETC to the Sponsor's account at such times as the Sponsor determines in its absolute discretion.
+To cause the Trust to pay the Sponsor's Fee, the Sponsor will, by instructing the Custodian, withdraw from the ETH Account the number of ETH equal to the accrued but unpaid Sponsor's Fee and transfer such ETH to the Sponsor's account at such times as the Sponsor determines in its absolute discretion.

 If the Trust holds any Incidental Rights and/or IR Virtual Currency at any time, the Trust may also pay the Sponsor's Fee, in whole or in part, with such Incidental Rights and/or IR Virtual Currency by entering into an agreement with the Sponsor and transferring such Incidental Rights and/or IR Virtual Currency to the Sponsor at a value to be determined pursuant to such agreement.
 However, the Trust may use Incidental Rights and/or IR Virtual Currency to pay the Sponsor's Fee only if such agreement and transfer do not otherwise conflict with the terms of the Trust Agreement.
 The value of any such Incidental Rights and/or IR Virtual Currency will be determined on an arm's-length basis.
-The Trust currently expects that the value of any such Incidental Rights and/or IR Virtual Currency would be determined by reference to an index provided by the Index Provider or, in the absence of such an index, by reference to the cascading set of rules described in "Description of the Trust-The Index and the ETC Index Price" in our Annual Report.
-If the Trust pays the Sponsor's Fee in Incidental Rights and/or IR Virtual Currency, in whole or in part, the amount of ETC that would otherwise have been used to satisfy such payment will be correspondingly reduced.
-The Sponsor, from time to time, may temporarily waive all or a portion of the Sponsor's Fee in its discretion for stated periods of time.
-Presently, the Sponsor does not intend to waive any of the Sponsor's Fee.
+The Trust currently expects that the value of any such Incidental Rights and/or IR Virtual Currency would be determined by reference to an index provided by the Index Provider or, in the absence of such an index, by reference to the cascading set of rules described in "Description of the Trust-The Index and the ETH Index Price" in our Annual Report.
+If the Trust pays the Sponsor's Fee in Incidental Rights and/or IR Virtual Currency, in whole or in part, the amount of ETH that would otherwise have been used to satisfy such payment will be correspondingly reduced.
+The Sponsor, from time to time, may temporarily waive all or a portion of the Sponsor's Fee.